 Woot!
 How time flies soooo fast!
 Today, I celebrate my 414th day, or 25th month and 18th day, living in the Land of the Vikings!
 Hurrah!
-I can still recall the excitement when I exited the airport in Copenhagen.
-Well, my body was drained from all the warmth as it was still late winter and early spring that time. 😉
+I can still recall the excitement I had when I stepped out of the airport in Copenhagen.
+It felt like my body all the warmth in my body was drained.
+It was still late winter, early spring that time. 😉

-Carlsberg Byen or Carlsberg City located on the border of Valby and Vesterbro in Copenhagen, the capital city, was the first area I visited.
-Well, I had no idea who or what Carlsberg was (I am not a drinker, haha), well, until my first weekend in Denmark.
-My aunt used to stay in an apartment really near Carlsberg, so..
-Note: The nearest train station to Carlsberg Byen is Enghave St.
+Carlsberg Byen or Carlsberg City is located in the border of Valby and Vesterbro in Copenhagen, the capital city.
+It was the first place I visited after I moved to Denmark.
+I had no idea who or what Carlsberg was (I don’t drink), well, until my first weekend.
+My aunt invited me to stay with her, and she used to stay in an apartment really near to Carlsberg.
+I took the bus, then the train from Køge to Enghave station.

-The background of the picture below shows the Dipylon or Double Gate which serves as the entrance to the Carlsberg district from Vesterbro.
+The background of the picture below shows the Dipylon or Double Gate which serves as the entrance to the Carlsberg district from the Vesterbro side.

 One of the famous landmarks of Carlsberg Byen is the Elephant Gate.
-It was built in 1901 in the island of Bornholm by Architect Vilhelm Dahlerup.
+It was built in 1901 on the island of Bornholm by Architect Vilhelm Dahlerup.

 The guy below, JC Jacobsen, is the founder of Carlsberg Brewery.
 His brewery is one of the four leading brewers in the world today.
 I am now in front of the prestigious Carlsberg Laboratory.